top of page

 If you have prolapse, there is a really good chance you can get back to lifting kids, jumping, running, and hauling around heavy stuff without fear of developing prolapse again with the right interventions.

-And even if you have had a prolapse for many years and it has become severe over time, there's still a good chance you can improve your prolapse and avoid surgery, or dramatically improve your surgical outcomes with physical therapy.
+And even if you have had a prolapse for many years and it has become severe over time, there's still a good chance you can improve your prolapse and avoid surgery, or improve your surgical outcomes with physical therapy.

 Conclusion